Discretionary Housing Payments (DHP)

 - Your income, for example, earnings, other benefits, pensions, maintenance

-- Any savings you have that may cover the shortfall for a period
+- Any savings or capital you have that may cover the shortfall for a period or you can put towards the cost of moving.

 - Any disregarded income, for example, Child Benefit